 Sanders passed away unexpectedly on February 2, 2010 from canine cancer.
 Joey mourned for months, looking for his big brother in every room and outside every day.
 He was despondent.
 Rufus was lost without his ‘guide dog’ and both of their behaviors actually deteriorated.
 It wasn’t until about 6 months after Sanders passing that they began to rely on each other and today they are buds, pals, partners and protectors of each other.
 The torch may have been passed, but it would never have been if it wasn’t for Sanders.
 Rest in peace, my boy, my big pup, my partner; we’ll be together again some day, just like old times.
 To see my memorial to Sanders, please visit my Facebook page.

 My big buddy Rufus passed away on March 15, 2016 of congestive heart failure.
 Rufus was the single greatest teacher dog I've ever had the honor and privilege to be with.
 He always moved forward, he overcame so much and Joey even taught him to play.
 Rufus bit Jessie twice within 48 hours of bringing her into our home but they became fast friends.
 He was living, breathing proof that while he had his fears, he still found a way to enjoy life.
-Behavioral medication along with behavior modification protocols meant that within 18 months in our home, he was enjoying meeting people, loved going on group dog walks, found peace and joy anytime he was in the water and loved to sleep on the couch with his head in my wife's lap.
+Behavioral medication along with behavior modification protocols meant that within 18 months in our home, he was enjoying meeting people, loved going on group dog walks, found peace and joy anytime he was in the water and loved to sleep on the couch with his head in my wife's or niece's lap.

 So for now, it's the Joey and Jessie show.
 She's the very tolerant but loving big sister and he's the pain in the butt little brother but they always want to be together and they are a comedy act like no other.